-As with any semiconductor device, whenever the condition exists for the input to exceed either supply voltage, the input overvoltage characteristic of the device must be considered.
-When an overvoltage occurs, the amplifier can be damaged, depending on the magnitude of the applied voltage and the magnitude of the fault current.
+As with any semiconductor device, whenever the condition exists for the input to exceed either supply voltage, the device's input overvoltage characteristic must be considered.
+When an overvoltage occurs, the amplifier could be damaged, depending on the magnitude of the applied voltage and the magnitude of the fault current.
 Although not shown here, when the input voltage exceeds either supply by more than 0.6 V, pn junctions internal to the AD8531/AD8532/AD8534 energize, allowing current to flow from the input to the supplies.
-As illustrated in the simplified equivalent input circuit (see Figure 36), the AD8531/AD8532/AD8534 do not have any internal current limiting resistors; therefore, fault currents can quickly rise to damaging levels.
+As illustrated in the simplified equivalent input circuit (Figure 36), the AD8531/AD8532/AD8534 do not have any internal current limiting resistors, so fault currents can quickly rise to damaging levels.

 This input current is not inherently damaging to the device, as long as it is limited to 5 mA or less.
-For the AD8531/AD8532/ AD8534, once the input voltage exceeds the supply by more than 0.6 V, the input current quickly exceeds 5 mA.
+For the AD8531/AD8532/AD8534, once the input voltage exceeds the supply by more than 0.6 V, the input current quickly exceeds 5 mA.
 If this condition continues to exist, an external series resistor should be added.
 The size of the resistor is calculated by dividing the maximum overvoltage by 5 mA.
-For example, if the input voltage could reach 10 V, the external resistor should be (10 V/5 mA) = 2 k Ω .
+For example, if the input voltage could reach 10 V, the external resistor should be $(10 \text{ V/5 mA}) = 2 \text{ k}\Omega$.
 This resistance should be placed in series with either or both inputs if they are exposed to an overvoltage condition.
+For more information on general overvoltage characteristics of amplifiers, refer to the 1993 Seminar Applications Guide, available from the Analog Devices Literature Center.